SoftwareAG/c8y-docs/content/reference/inventory-bundle/managed-object.md

 If the managed object is a device or a group and the optional query parameter "cascade=true" is used, all child devices and child assets will be deleted recursively.
 By default, the delete operation is propagated to the subgroups only if the deleted object is a group.

 If you want to delete the full hierarchy regardless of managed object type, use query parameter "forceCascade=true".
-When both "cascade" and "forceCascade" are provided the last one takes precedence.
+When both "cascade" and "forceCascade" are provided the second one takes precedence.

 > **Info**: Inventory DELETE requests are not synchronous.
 The response could be returned before the delete request has been completed.